 PLEASE NOTE THE APPLICATIONS FOR SEA-CHANGE HAVE NOW CLOSED

-FLAMIN (Film London Artists' Moving Image Network), Lighthouse and Picture This present Sea-change, an opportunity for artists to apply to spend July to September 2011 in Bristol developing new moving image work in a unique supportive and creative environment.
-Following on from the successful Bristol Mean Time residency, the artist will be invited to produce and exhibit a new project within Picture This' Atelier at Spike Island.
-In addition, this new work will be premiered in collaboration with Lighthouse at a venue in the South East.
+FLAMIN (Film London Artists' Moving Image Network), Lighthouse and Picture This partnered to present Sea-change, an opportunity for artists to apply to spend July to September 2011 in Bristol developing new moving image work in a unique supportive and creative environment.
+Following on from the successful Bristol Mean Time residency, the artists were invited to produce and exhibit a new project within Picture This' Atelier at Spike Island.
+In addition, the new work was premiered in collaboration with Lighthouse at a venue in the South East.

 - Access to studio and office space at Picture This in Bristol

 The resident artist worked closely with Picture This' production team and was provided with a studio within Picture This' Atelier for the duration of their stay.
 The artist also had access to production, post-production and exhibition facilities ranging from lighting and hi-definition cameras to a Final Cut edit suite, DVD mastering technology and projectors, screens and play-back equipment.
 The Atelier is a large 220 metre square unit within Spike Island on the Harbourside in Bristol.
 The top lit, double height space will be made available for a production slot during the middle of the residency and for the final presentation of the work to the public.